jmbosnich/jmbosnich.github.io/content/pages/about.md

 ---
-title: "About"
+title: "Hi and welcome!"
 date: 2023-12-15T19:16:38-06:00
 draft: false
 ---

-## Hi, there!
-My name is Jonathan *Jonny* Bosnich.
-I am a 3rd year PhD student at Northwestern University.
-I am interested in mathematical control theory and application.
-This ranges from geometric control of nonlinear systems to data-driven model identification, reduction, and control.
+My name is Jonathan (Jonny) Bosnich.

+I have an insatiable interest in the intersection of pure mathematics and systems and control....

+I hope you enjoy poking around this website.
+Please reach out if you want to connect!

+--Jonny